-Most Portuguese banks won’t allow you to open a bank account online if you’re not a resident yet, but one exception is Atlantico.
+Atlantico is one of the few Portuguese banks that allows you to open an account online.
 This isn’t a very well-known bank, and you won’t find branches throughout Portugal, but many people moving to Portugal have used it to meet the residency visa requirements.
 To open an account with Atlantico, you’ll need to download the MyAtlantico app, submit the required documents, and then do a video interview to confirm your identity.
-Once you’ve completed the interview there can be a long waiting process waiting for your account to be opened, but at least this option can be done remotely.
+Once you’ve completed the interview there can be a long waiting process waiting for your account to be opened.
 The account opening service also isn’t available in every country.

 Millennium BCP, for example, has a branch in London which many UK residents have visited in order to open an account without visiting Portugal.
 You will most likely need a NIF in order to do this, although some people have said the bank offered them a ‘temporary NIF’ in order to bypass this requirement.

 Opening an account in Portugal

-If you’re already physically in Portugal, even if you’re just visiting, you can open a bank by visiting your nearest branch.
+If you’re already physically in Portugal, even if you’re just visiting, you might be able to open a bank account.

 - A Portuguese mobile phone number (not always required, but it may be needed for login codes)